rkrx/industrial-scale-rest-bridge/README.md

-# An ASP.NET Server for making a Scale available via REST
+# An ASP.NET server for exposing a scale via REST

 ## Configuration

-Create a `settings.ini` in the server-directory.
+Create a `settings.ini`-file in the root-directory.

 ```ini
 [service]